Naxesss/MapsetVerifier/README.md

 ## Download

 See [the latest release](https://github.com/Naxesss/MapsetVerifier/releases/latest).
 On Windows, get the exe file.
-On Linux, get the tar.gz.
+On Linux, get the tar.gz / [use this package on archlinux](https://aur.archlinux.org/packages/mapset-verifier-bin/).

 | Version | Date Released | Windows | Linux |
 | ---     | ---           | ---     | ---   |